Email Marketing Strategy Basics: Everything You Need To Know

 Repeat Customers

-Keep those sales rolling in!
-Once you’ve gone over the hump of a customer making a second purchase, it’s a great sign that they might stick around to be an “active repeat” customer, aka loyal customer.
+Once you've gone over the hump of a customer making a second purchase, it's a great sign that they might stick around as an "active repeat" customer, or a loyal customer.

 Just like the first-time buyer stage, you'll want to beware of the risk of them becoming a lapsed customer.